laavanyebahl/SDC1-DetectLaneLines/writeup_Laav_Lane_Lines_Detection.md

 Following are the shortcomings :
 - When lanes are curved, there is problem in detection
 - If noisy data is present in the region of interest, final lane lines are changed
-- All this is dependent on region of interest; slight changed would need new adjustments, dependent on the positioning of camera on the car
+- All this is dependent on region of interest; slight chang would need new adjustments, dependent on the positioning of camera on the car

 ### 3. Suggest possible improvements to your pipeline